shalzz/shalzz.github.io/content/blog/streaming-server/index.md

 tags="openwrt, wireguard, streaming, video, media, home media, samba server, samba, torrent, transmission, netflix, piracy, netflix alternative, home server, openwrt samba, nas, ddns, network attached storage, home media server, media server, nas with openwrt"
 +++

+_Special thanks to Chakradhar Dhulipalla for feedback and review._

 ### Background and motivation

 Long gone are the good ol' days when Netflix used to be the only streaming service